 Honestly, if someone put that in front of me today, I would not turn my nose up at it.
 I still love it.
 I’ve talked about my love for store-bought or box mix cakes before – I’m not ashamed to admit it.

-While I do love to bake, there’s something comforting about those nostalgic flavours.
-And let’s be real here, I’ve yet to recreate the perfect flavour that is the Betty Crocker French Vanilla cake mix.
+While I do love to bake, there’s something comforting about those nostalgic flavors.
+And let’s be real here, I’ve yet to recreate the perfect flavor that is the Betty Crocker French Vanilla cake mix.
 So.
 Good!

 This cake I bring you today is what I consider to be the perfect birthday cake recipe.

-I’ve used this yellow cake recipe a few times before, and it’s my favourite.
-It’s often what I use as a base to work from when I’m looking at creating new cake flavours.
+I’ve used this yellow cake recipe a few times before, and it’s my favorite.
+It’s often what I use as a base to work from when I’m looking at creating new cake flavors.
 The one difference this time around is the clear vanilla extract.